Spokesperson Leadership Programme

 This programme asks for commitments of both time and your engagement to work with us to amplify your voice publicly across social and traditional media as well as other speaking opportunities during the programme.
 If there is anything that may impact your ability to fulfil these commitments in the 7 months e.g. participating in additional programmes, courses or training, or ongoing legal proceedings, please consider before applying.
 Please be aware it may affect your continued place on the programme if something later comes to light which impacts your engagement with the programme.
 Get in touch if you have any questions.

-Applications will be shortlisted by a panel of five people:
+Applications will be shortlisted by a panel of four people:

 This programme is supported by